Ninad-Bhangui/rusty-at-rust/official-doc-stuff/8_struct_learn/README.md

 ### Rectangle struct

-Later an example of rectangle struct is explained in docs which are not much different from User struct here.
+Later an example of rectangle struct is explained in docs which is not much different from User struct above.

 ### Derived Traits